tshakalekholoane/bat/README.md

 ## Installation

-Precompiled binaries (Linux x86-64) are available from the [GitHub releases page](https://github.com/tshakalekholoane/bat/releases), the latest of which can be downloaded from [here](https://github.com/tshakalekholoane/bat/releases/download/0.14/bat).
+Pre-compiled binaries (Linux x86-64) are available from the [GitHub releases page](https://github.com/tshakalekholoane/bat/releases), the latest of which can be downloaded from [here](https://github.com/tshakalekholoane/bat/releases/download/1.0/bat).

 After downloading the binary, give it permission to execute on your system by running the following command.
 For example, assuming the binary is located in the user's Downloads folder: